Denver Dumb Friends League Jobs

 at Denver Dumb Friends League Jobs

-- Record assessment and program related information and perform data entry to update animal records
+- Perform data entry to update animal records.

-- Contribute to initiatives to improve processes and procedures
+- Contribute to and lead initiatives to improve processes and procedures.

 People are the key to fulfilling our mission.
 Making internal and external patrons and their needs a primary focus is expected in all situations.
 This position interacts with and collaborates with employees at all levels of the organization.
 Communication occurs through face to face, telephone, and electronic interactions and may also include contact with the general public and League business partners.
 Communication and contact must be clear, understandable, cooperative, professional and respectful in all circumstances.
 Employees are expected to actively support a positive team environment, directly address conflict, and appropriately express concerns.